lead-magnets

 6. **FAQ** — Address hesitations (Is it really free?
 What format?)

-**For landing page optimization**: See **page-cro** skill
+**For landing page optimization**: See **cro** skill

 ### Delivery Methods